- How do I create a lightweight setup with a single dialog?

 - Private Properties (contain lower-case letters in their name, example: My_Prop)

 - Public Properties (contain only upper-case letters in their name, example: MY_PROP)

 The difference between Public and Private properties consists in the way their values are being passed on.
 Only the value of a Public Property is passed on from the Wizard Dialogs Stage (in which the dialogs are showed) to the Install Execution Stage (in which the system is modified).

 Therefore, make sure that you use a Public Property for an UI control (Editbox, Combobox etc) if you want its value to be available in the InstallExecute Sequence (for instance, if the value of this Property is written in the registry, .ini file), otherwise you will get the default value assigned to this property.

-I am using the EXE UI and I have a custom action without sequence that sets a property.
+I am using the Enhanced UI and I have a custom action without sequence that sets a property.
 Why is the property empty on Install Execution Stage?

 Just make sure you are using a DLL custom action, and not a VBScript/JScript one.
 If you are using a VBScript or JScript custom action, you will need to convert it into a DLL custom action in order for the properties to get passed to Install Execution Stage.